valentinennser/panel_regression_econ_history/README.md

 The dataset combines:
-Religious population shares (Protestant, Catholic, Other) GDP per capita for all 16 German Bundesländer
+Religious population shares (Protestant, Catholic, Other) GDP per capita for all 16 German States in the Years 2012–2023
-Years: 2012–2023
 Sources: State statistical offices and the Regionaldatenbank.
 All datasets are merged into a balanced state–year panel.